saeed-anwar/saeed-anwar.github.io/index.md

 <br><strong>In academia</strong>, I was a Visiting Fellow at the University of Technology Sydney (UTS), an assistant professor at King Fahad University of Petroleum & Minerals (KFUPM), and a Fellow at JRCAI.
 I also served at the National University of Computer and Emerging Sciences (NUCES) and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).

-<br><strong>In industry</strong>, I served as a Research Scientist at Data61, Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-I was involved in various projects with National ICT Australia (NICTA).
-I then worked on a medical-related project with Toshiba Medical Visualization Systems Europe (TMVSE) in Scotland and simulated sonar sensors for transparent object detection in Pal Robotics, Barcelona.
-During my undergraduate studies, I gained experience in technology and research roles, starting with Pakistan Telecommunication Limited (PTCL).
+<br><strong>In industry</strong>, I was a Research Scientist at Data61, Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+I was a fellow at SDAIA's Joint Research Center of AI (JRCAI).
+Moreover, I was involved in various projects with National ICT Australia (NICTA).
+Before, I worked on a medical-related project with Toshiba Medical Visualization Systems Europe (TMVSE) in Scotland and simulated sonar sensors for transparent object detection at Pal Robotics, Barcelona.
+During my undergraduate studies, I gained experience in technology and research roles, starting with the telecommunication industry.